dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 // Begin by initializing the class final Analytics analytics = Analytics(...);

-// This should be performed every time the Dash tool starts up if (analytics.shouldShowMessage) {
+// This should be performed every time the tool starts up if (analytics.shouldShowMessage) {

-  // How each Dash tool displays the message will be unique,
+  // How each tool displays the message will be unique,
   // print statement used for trivial usage example print(analytics.toolsMessage);
 }